LabeliaLabs/referentiel-evaluation-dsrc/assessment_framework_eng.md

 ---

-Q5.4 : **Explicability and interpretability**
+Q5.4 (basic) : **Explicability and interpretability**
 Within data science projects aiming at developing predictive models:

 R5.4 :
 _(Type: multiple responses possible)_
 _(Select all response items that correspond to practices in your organisation.
 Please note that some combinations would not be coherent)_

-- [ ] 5.4.a Our organisation is not yet familiar with the methods and tools for explaining and interpreting predictive models
+- [ ] 5.4.a (basic) Our organisation is not yet familiar with the methods and tools for explaining and interpreting predictive models
-- [ ] 5.4.b We are interested in the explicability and interpretability of predictive models and are in dialogue with our stakeholders on this subject
+- [ ] 5.4.b (basic) We are interested in the explicability and interpretability of predictive models and are in dialogue with our stakeholders on this subject
-- [ ] 5.4.c We ensure that the models we develop provide, when relevant, at least a level of confidence together with each prediction made
+- [ ] 5.4.c (basic) We ensure that the models we develop provide, when relevant, at least a level of confidence together with each prediction made
-- [ ] 5.4.d We determine the best compromises between performance and interpretability for each model we develop, which sometimes leads us to opt for a model that is simpler to explain to the stakeholders
+- [ ] 5.4.d (basic) We determine the best compromises between performance and interpretability for each model we develop, which sometimes leads us to opt for a model that is simpler to explain to the stakeholders
-- [ ] 5.4.e We master and implement advanced approaches for the explicability and interpretability of models
+- [ ] 5.4.e (basic) We master and implement advanced approaches for the explicability and interpretability of models

 <details>
 <summary>Expl5.4 :</summary>